NIAAA Director's Report on Institute Activities to the 145th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 Bridget Grant, Ph.D., Ph.D., retired in January after more than 29 years of federal service.
 Dr. Grant served in the tenured position of Chief, Laboratory of Epidemiology and Biometry, since 2004.
 Prior to this, starting in 1987, she served as Branch Chief of NIAAA’s extramural biometry branch.
 Most recently, she served as Chief, Epidemiology and Biometry Branch, NIAAA.
 Since 2001, Dr. Grant has directed the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC), the largest and most ambitious psychiatric comorbidity study conducted to date.
 She has authored more than 500 publications and reports and is the recipient of numerous awards including the Jellinek Memorial Award for Epidemiology and Population Studies.
 Although retired, Dr. Grant has returned to NIAAA as a contractor.

 Lindsey Grandison, Ph.D. will retire this spring after fourteen years at NIAAA.
 Prior to joining NIAAA, Dr. Grandison had a 24-year academic career in the Department of Physiology and Biophysics at Robert Wood Johnson Medical School in Piscataway, New Jersey.
 His research there focused on neuroendocrine regulation.
 Dr. Grandison brought his expertise to NIAAA in 2002 where he managed the stress portfolio including the Integrative Neuroscience Initiative on Alcoholism-Stress consortium.
 Over the past few years he led the NIAAA initiative on post-traumatic stress disorder (PTSD) and alcohol use disorder (AUD) comorbidity, and coordinated activities with the DoD and the Cohen Veterans Bioscience Foundation.
-His interest in stress and resilience led to his leadership of the NIH's Basic Behavioral and Social Science Opportunity Network (OPPNET) working group on resilience which resulted in a funding opportunity announcement (FOA) for a Resilience Consortium.
+His interest in stress and resilience led to his leadership of the NIH's Basic Behavioral and Social Science Opportunity Network (OPPNET) working group on resilience which resulted in a notice of funding opportunity (NOFO for a Resilience Consortium.
 In addition, since 2008, he co-led the NIAAA Centers and Training working group, which is responsible for operation of the Alcohol Research Centers and NIAAA’s training activities.

 Jessica Ryan left NIAAA to join the National Eye Institute (NEI) as a Supervisory Management Analyst in February 2017.
 During her seven years with NIAAA, she worked as a management analyst in the Ethics and Management Analysis Branch (EMAB), where her responsibilities included performance management, NIAAA’s training programs, NIAAA’s employee web page, and employee awards and recognition programs.
 Jessica will be working on similar programs at NEI, as well as overseeing a portfolio of management analysis projects.